 Four tips for a bigger Bowl for Kids’ Sake event

 Bowl for Kids’ Sake (BFKS) is the annual signature fundraiser for Big Brothers Big Sisters of America.
 It’s an opportunity for Bigs and Littles to connect and invite others who may be interested in being a part of this mission of helping kids.
-What’s more, for Nerium Brand Partners, the Nerium Ripple Foundation matches the funds raised by all Brand Partners during their BFKS event dollar for dollar.
+What’s more, for Nerium Brand Partners, the Nerium Ripple Foundation matches a percentage of funds raised by all Brand Partners during their BFKS event.
 You may be thinking, “This is cool, so how do I get started?”
 Check out these four tips for a successful Bowl for Kids’ Sake event.